US Fulbright Logo

 • University/Post-Secondary Institution

-Grantees will be assigned to teaching assistantship positions at COARS (Government-run High Performance Schools), universities, technical schools, and teacher training colleges, in Lima or in the Peruvian provinces.
-The colleges, which train ESL teachers, may or may not be affiliated with a university.
-However, they are part of the Peruvian System of Higher Education.
+Grantees will be assigned to teaching assistantship positions at COARS (Government-run High Performance Schools), universities and technical schools in Lima or in the Peruvian provinces.

 ETAs will be assigned as language-learning assistants, but will not be responsible for teaching entire courses.
 The Fulbright Commission will match the grantee with the appropriate host institution.
 Details of assignments will be subject to communication between the Fulbright Commission and the host institution and based on the academic profile of the selected candidate and the host institution’s needs.
 In these cases, the Commission will discuss project alternatives with the grantee when the placement is made.